Polk County to be reviewed May 20 for reopening

 Because COVID-19 is still present in Oregon, every community remains vulnerable, he said.

-“That means our personal actions each day will either slow the virus or spread it,” Allen said.
-“As we move into reopening, your face covering also protects the waiters, hair stylists and retail employees that are helping your life return to something closer to normal.”
+“As we move into reopening, your face covering also protects the waiters, hair stylists and retail employees that are helping your life return to something closer to normal,” Allen said.

 In addressing a question about people traveling to counties that are open, Allen said “reopening is a team sport.”